 Now in Emma, you can test up to three subject lines, and then let us automatically send the winning version to your whole list.
-With the launch of our latest feature, we're challenging you to a SPLIT TEST SHOWDOWNto see if you can spot the winning subject line from a few tests we and our customers have tried.
+With the launch of our latest feature, we're challenging you to a Split Test Showdown to see if you can spot the winning subject line from a few tests we and our customers have tried.
 Play the game at myemma.com/split-test-showdown.See full article

 It's time to highlight a few new features that we've added to Emma’s signup forms, those helpful little screens that connect to Emma and allow new subscribers to join your email list.